-Source: Buildable Lands Report for Thurston County, TRPC, 2014.
+Source: Buildable Lands Report for Thurston County, TRPC, 2021.

-NOTE: This capacity analysis is based on adopted policies as of 2012, and may be revisited depending on the results of the ongoing county and regional response to federal endangered species listings and state-wide legal changes related to rural water availability.
+The county recognizes that boundaries of urban growth areas, although showing sufficient land availability for forecasted population growth as of the 2025 periodic update, may be reviewed and revised in future Comprehensive Plan or Joint Plan Updates to address patterns of development resulting in pressures that exceed available and developable lands within the UGA, protect critical areas, address areas that may be difficult to sewer or provide water services to, or otherwise (RCW 36.70A.130(3)(c).
+Any revisions to the UGA to accommodate identified patterns of development and development pressures cannot result in an increase to the total surface area of the existing UGA.

 B. Density & Building Intensity

-The most densely built areas of the County are, by design, the urban growth areas and cities.
-According to the 2014 Buildable Lands Report, the average density of residential development approved in urban areas of the county between 2006 and 2010 increased to 8.25 dwelling units per acre – up from 6.08 units per acre in the period from 2001 to 2005.
+The most densely built areas of the county are, by design, the urban growth areas and cities.
+According to the 2021 Buildable Lands Report, the average density of residential development approved in urban areas of the county from 2015 to 2019 increased to 10.6 dwelling units per acre – up from 8.9 units per acre in the period from 2010 to 2014.
 Density is generally higher in incorporated cities than in UGAs, but varies across jurisdictions.
-Among UGAs, development in the Olympia UGA is achieving the highest average density at 7.79 units per acre, while Grand Mound averaged 6.52 units per acre.
+Among UGAs, development in the Lacey UGA is achieving the highest average density at 9.0 units per acre, while Grand Mound averaged 5.0 units per acre.
 The UGAs for Yelm, Tenino, and Rainier are zoned for lower densities.
+According to the 2021 Buildable Lands Report (TRPC, 2021):

-For new subdivisions, the cities achieved an average net residential density of 8.40 dwelling units per acre, where the unincorporated urban growth areas achieved 7.01 dwelling units per acre (between the years 2005 and 2009).
-This was an increase over the previous five years (2000-2004), when net residential density was 7.61 units per acre in the cities, and 5.95 units per acre in the unincorporated growth areas, though not as substantial an increase in density as in the earlier period from 1995-2000.
+“While achieved densities in the urban areas have increased overall, the change has varied by type of dwelling unit.
+Apartments (buildings with five or more units) have achieved the biggest increase in density, from about 16.7 units per acre in the 2000-2004 time period to over 25 units per acre since 2015.
+Trends for other types of multifamily homes have been less conclusive.
+This includes duplexes, triplexes, fourplexes, townhomes (attached single-family homes), and condominiums (owner-occupied multifamily units), which combined made up less than eight percent of new housing since 2000.
+Density for single-family homes increased over the 2000-2014 time period but declined slightly since then.”

 Outside designated urban areas, density of new development is typically 1 unit per 5 acres or less.
 An exception to this standard are rural portions of the county designated as limited areas of more intensive rural development (LAMIRDs).
 The LAMIRDs accommodate small lot development and subdivisions that occurred prior to the adoption of the Growth Management Act in 1990 (e.g., around lakes, along some marine shorelines or at crossroads).
-A second exception is cluster-type developments that allow for smaller individual lots in exchange for greater area set aside for open space or resource use.
+A second exception is cluster-type developments that allow for smaller individual lots in exchange for greater area conserved for open space or resource use.
 The goals and policies in this plan seek to maintain rural character and resource uses as well as minimize and contain existing areas or uses of more intensive rural development in the rural area while directing urban growth to appropriate areas.

 IV.
 LAND USE DESIGNATIONS